Annecy Old Town copyright French Moments

 La Maîtrise, Rue Jean-Jacques Rousseau © French Moments

-There the French philosopher was initiated into the art of music.
-He was often seen playing the flute opposite the street in the organ loft of the cathedral.
+There, the French philosopher was initiated into the art of music.
+He was often seen playing the flute opposite the street in the cathedral’s organ loft.

 Lambert House